dxganta/poker-solidity/README.md

 # Solidity Poker

 ```
-The contracts have not been tested.
+The contracts have not been tested or audited.
 Use them at your own risk.
 ```

 ## Introduction